-Schools were expected to have formulated School Development Plans for the period September 2022 to July 2025.
+Schools were expected to have formulated School Development Plans (SDP) for the period September 2022 to July 2025.
 Effective engagement of stakeholders is encouraged in the process, which includes the following:

-- 1. A thorough School Self-Assessment (SSA), based on student learning outcomes, is to be used to identify the areas of weakness to be addressed. - The effectiveness of the school with regards to ALL standards of operation as well as the minimum expected standards under the various dimensions which can be found in the SBM manual must be analysed
+- 1. A thorough School Self-Assessment (SSA), based on student learning outcomes, is to be used to identify the areas of weakness to be addressed. - The effectiveness of the school with regards to ALL standards of operation as well as the minimum expected standards under the various dimensions which can be found in the SBM manual must be analysed; - The Basic Operations and Procedures of the school must be analysed; and - Areas to be addressed based on the gaps/weakness identified must be prioritized. - 2.
+An Action Plan (part of the SDP) must be devised to address the most urgent aspects, which will have the most impact on student achievement within an academic year.

-- The Basic Operations and Procedures of the school must be analysed - Analysis must be evidence based using data collected to identify gaps/weaknesses.
-See Data Capture Form (Appendix VI) and the SBM Assessment Tool (Appendix VII) as a guide for doing the SSA. - Areas to be addressed based on the gaps/weakness identified must be prioritized - 2.
-An Action Plan (part of the SDP) must be devised to address the most urgent aspects, which will have the most impact on student achievement within an academic year. - Strategies are developed to address the areas identified, through consultation with relevant stakeholders, using proven research evidence and ensuring that root causes are examined - An Action Plan is developed for proposed strategies and is to be implemented and monitored - The desired outcomes are identified and must be evaluated for success using success indicators that are measurable
+- Strategies are developed to address the areas identified, through consultation with relevant stakeholders, using proven research evidence and ensuring that root causes are examined; - An Action Plan is developed for proposed strategies and is to be implemented and monitored; and - The desired outcomes are identified and must be evaluated for success using success indicators that are measurable.